FAQ & Section Info

 There are, sadly, times when, even though you've got two video ports, they won't support dual video output.
 There are cases where you've got a TV-output (like HDMI, S-Video, or Composite) and a display-output (most often a DVI or VGA).
 If this is the case your graphics adapter is probably not equipped to output through the display output and the TV output at the same time.
 Dual monitor support will come from two display outputs, most often one VGA and one DVI or, in some cases, two DVI ports.

 Once you've got all the necessary connectors and everything is plugged in, you'll still need to configure your monitors.
-If you're running Windows, right click on your desktop and head to wherever you set your screen resolution (this is slightly different between XP, Vista, and 7) and you'll see a screen like this:
+If you're running Windows, right click on your desktop and head to wherever you set your screen resolution (this is slightly different between XP, Vista, and 7)

 Another consideration you'll need to make with a multi-monitor setup is desktop space.
 Two, three or four monitors will take up a lot of space on your desktop.
 A good solution to this is a monitor mount.